Logit Distance Bounds Representational Similarity: Introduction

 In this work, we ask: when two models in this family induce similar conditional distributions, to what extent do their representations agree up to an invertible linear map?
 We introduce a distributional distance based on logit differences and prove quantitative representation-level guarantees: small logit distance (i) implies high linear representational similarity, yielding an explicit lower bound on mCCA between representation spaces~\cite{raghu2017svcca, morcos2018insights} and (ii) upper-bounds a representational dissimilarity measure that we design to respect the model family’s equivalence class.
 Finally, we clarify the (limited) extent to which KL control can recover such guarantees: if model probabilities are bounded away from zero, then the KL divergence upper-bounds the logit distance, but the resulting tight robustness bounds are insufficient for practical settings.

 Our results have an immediate implication for knowledge distillation.
-Standard approaches train a student to match a teacher's predictions by minimizing a KL divergence between output distributions~\cite{hinton2015distilling}; yet our theory implies that a student can be very close to its teacher in KL while still learning representations far from being linearly aligned.
+Standard approaches match student predictions to a teacher's by minimizing a KL divergence between output distributions~\cite{hinton2015distilling}; yet our theory implies that a student can be very close to its teacher in KL while still learning representations far from being linearly aligned.
 This motivates alternative objectives, and our theory suggests that minimizing logit differences---an approach considered in prior distillation work~\citep{ba2014deep, menon2021statistical, kim2021comparing}--- should yield representations that are closer to being linearly equivalent.
-Empirically, we compare vanilla (KL-based) distillation to logit-distance distillation and find that the latter preserves the teacher’s representational structure substantially better, both in terms of representational similarity measured by mCCA and our metric (on a synthetic dataset and \CIFAR$100$ \citep{krizhevsky2009learning}) and in terms of downstream linear properties recoverable by probing (on the SUB dataset \citep{bader2025sub}).
-Overall, our work clarifies when linear properties are approximately shared across models whose distributions are close, and suggests a practical distillation takeaway: if representational similarity matters, KL is the wrong loss; a logit-distance objective is a better one.

-Our contributions can be summarized as follows: \begin{itemize}[topsep=-4pt, itemsep=0pt, parsep=2pt, partopsep=0pt] \item We analyze a logit-difference distance between conditional distributions and show it is a proper metric for the model family we consider (\cref{sec:logit_distance_and_rep_sim}).
+Empirically, we compare vanilla (KL-based) distillation to logit-distance distillation and find that the latter preserves the teacher’s linear representational structure substantially better, both in terms of representational similarity measured by mCCA and our measure (on a synthetic dataset and \CIFAR$100$ \citep{krizhevsky2009learning}) and in terms of downstream linear properties recoverable by probing (on the SUB dataset \citep{bader2025sub}).
+Overall, our work clarifies when linear properties are approximately shared across models whose distributions are close, and suggests a practical distillation takeaway: if representational similarity matters, KL is the wrong loss; a logit-distance objective is a better one.\\ Our contributions can be summarized as follows: \begin{itemize}[topsep=-4pt, itemsep=0pt, parsep=2pt, partopsep=0pt] \item We analyze a logit-difference distance between conditional distributions and show it is a proper metric for the model family we consider (\cref{sec:logit_distance_and_rep_sim}).

 \item We show KL divergence can upper-bound logit distance under strong assumptions (\cref{sec:kl-divergence-analysis}), but the resulting bounds do not yield meaningful representation guarantees in typical regimes.